Tripetto form definition

 : Condition blocks are attached to a condition and provide the actual behavior to the condition.

-The clusters are the starting point of each form, so you will find a clusters
+The sections are the starting point of each form, so you will find a sections

 property in the IDefinition

 interface.
-A form without any clusters is considered empty.
-Clusters are recursive data structures where the child branches of a cluster can, in turn, contain new clusters, as shown in the diagram below.
+A form without any sections is considered empty.
+Sections are recursive data structures where the child branches of a section can, in turn, contain new sections, as shown in the diagram below.

 π Diagramβ

 This diagram shows the basic form lifecycle.
-A form starts, and the clusters in the root of that form are shown.
-Clusters can have branches with conditions.
+A form starts, and the sections in the root of that form are shown.
+Sections can have branches with conditions.
 The branches that have matching conditions are taken.
-Branches, in turn, can have more clusters, and those clusters can have nested branches where this process repeats itself (recursive model).
+Branches, in turn, can have more sections, and those sections can have nested branches where this process repeats itself (recursive model).

 π Type declarationβ

-interface IDefinition { builder: { name: string; version: string; };Readonly name?: string;ReadonlyOptional description?: string;ReadonlyOptional keywords?: string[];ReadonlyOptional language?: string;ReadonlyOptional prologue?: IPrologue;ReadonlyOptional clusters: ICluster[];Readonly epilogue?: IEpilogue;ReadonlyOptional }
+interface IDefinition { builder: { name: string; version: string; };Readonly name?: string;ReadonlyOptional description?: string;ReadonlyOptional keywords?: string[];ReadonlyOptional language?: string;ReadonlyOptional prologue?: IPrologue;ReadonlyOptional sections: ISection[];Readonly epilogue?: IEpilogue;ReadonlyOptional }

 ποΈ Propertiesβ